A Country Under Siege: Robbins Geller Continues to Lead the Fight Against the Nationwide Opioid Crisis

-Robbins Geller partners Paul J. Geller, Mark J. Dearman, Aelish M. Baig, Thomas E. Egler and Matthew S. Melamed, along with associates Dory P. Antullis, Carissa J. Dolan, Ricardo J. Marenco, Sabrina E. Tirabassi and Bailie L. Heikkinen, are leading the Firm’s efforts in prosecuting these important cases and constructing a lasting solution to this unprecedented disaster.
+Robbins Geller attorneys Paul J. Geller, Mark J. Dearman, Aelish M. Baig, Thomas E. Egler, Dory P. Antullis, Sabrina E. Tirabassi, and Bailie L. Heikkinen are leading the Firm’s efforts in prosecuting these important cases and constructing a lasting solution to this unprecedented disaster.

 Read More Firm News

 - November 21, 2023

 - November 16, 2023